 We also like to support the development of careers of those who choose to work these areas so:

 - we like to see project proposals which encompass career development support for the project team;

 - we welcome first-time Principal Investigators.
 (We would, however, expect to see a more experienced Co-Investigator as a member of the team);

-- we provide funding for Research Training Fellowships, either on our own account or in partnership with other organisations and invite fellows (and research assistants on our project grants) to join our fellows’ network.
+- we provide funding, either on our own account or in partnership with other organisations, to support aspiring researchers to obtain a higher research qualification and invite them (and research assistants on our project grants) to join our fellows’ network.

 The Trust is a member of the Association of Medical Research Charities (AMRC).
 We welcome high quality research proposals and in return, our applicants can expect that we will: